devjoe/vim-codequery/README.md

 # vim-codequery

-Build on top of the useful tool [CodeQuery](https://github.com/ruben2020/codequery) created by ruben2020, and this Vim plugin aims at providing three primary functions to help you to:
+This plugin is build on top of the useful tool [CodeQuery](https://github.com/ruben2020/codequery) created by ruben2020, and aims at providing three primary functions to help you to:

-* Do CodeQuery-liked queries.
+1. Do CodeQuery-liked queries.
 (TBD)
-* Manage your database.
+2. Manage your database.
 (TBD)
-* "Know" your code instantly.
+3. "Know" your code instantly.
 (TBD)

 ## Status

-**This project is under development and will be release in August.**
+**This project is under development.**
-(Completeness: 1%)
+Completeness: 1%

+Schedule:
+* July: part1
+* Mid-August: part2
+* September: part3

 ## Demo

 ## Usage